MrDevel0per/bio-data-analysis/README.md

 # Analyzing Tree Data
 ## 🌳🌳🌳🌳🌳🌳🌳🌳🌳🌳🌳🌳
-This is a lab performed by Owen Cruz-Abrams, sophmore at Aspen High School.
-The lab aims to determine the effect of elevation on tree density, and uses a large enough dataset that control variables are largely unnecessary.
+This is a lab performed by Owen Cruz-Abrams, Class of 2026 at Aspen High School.
+The lab aims to determine the effect of elevation on tree height, and uses a large enough dataset that control variables are largely unnecessary.
 ## Purpose
-To determine the effect of elevation on tree density, and thus the effect of elevation on the ability of trees to grow.
+To determine the effect of elevation on tree height, and thus the effect of elevation on the ability of trees to grow.
 The actual research question states:
 > How does the elevation of a tree (2500-3100m) affect its average height (meters)?